 - They’ve had a normal temperature for 24 hours without the help of fever-reducing medications, and

 - Their other COVID-19 symptoms are improving or are gone.
 The one exception is the loss of smell or taste since that can take longer to come back.

-Once a child leaves isolation, they should continue to wear a mask for 5 more days when they are around others.
-The only exception is children under age 2, who should never wear masks.
+Once a child leaves isolation, they should continue to wear a mask for five more days when they’re around others.
+The only exception is children under age 2 years old, who should never wear masks.